Executor Checklist to Sell Ontario Estate Property

 About Edward Olkovich

 Executors facing estate challenges call upon Ed Olkovich who is a Toronto estate lawyer and Certified Specialist in Estates and Trusts Law.
 Ed is an author and edits Carswell’s legal guide Compensation and Duties of Estate Trustees, Guardians and Attorneys.
-He has resolved estate disputes and probate problems since 1978. © 2016Posted By: Ed Olkovich In: Estates, Executors On: June 2nd, 2016
+He has resolved estate disputes and probate problems since 1978. © 2016Posted In: Estates, Executors On: June 2nd, 2016